|

 making the general appearance of the country resemble a forest rather than a

 prairie, since the trees have grown....
-The Freeds were very social, enjoying family gatherings of all sorts and sizes.
-In August 1919, although Esther was ill and unable to go, her children and grandchildren attended a large Freed reunion, seen below.
+The Freeds were very social, enjoying gatherings of all sorts and sizes with family and friends.
+In August 1919, although the 67-year-old Esther was ill and thus unable to go, her children and grandchildren attended a large Freed reunion in Fayette County.
+They attended many Freed reunions over time, and hosted at least one such event at their home.

 In 1913, the Freeds attended the first annual Minerd Reunion at Ohiopyle, PA, and Esther was elected treasurer.
-She kept a family Bible in which she inscribed information about her grandfather and grandmother Minerd, apparently learned when the Minerd history was read aloud at the reunion by cousin and family historian Allen E. Harbaugh.
-She and Christian also attended the 1920 reunion, held at the Ferncliff Hotel in Ohiopyle.
+She was prominently mentioned in a Minerd history read aloud at the reunion by cousin and family historian Allen E. Harbaugh -- "Of prominent members of the three families, we mention Mrs. Esther Freed, daughter of Catharine Barnhouse, W. Henry Minerd, Justice of the Peace, and son of Joel, and Rev. Isaac H. Minerd, son of Eli," Harbaugh wrote.
+Esther kept a family Bible in which she inscribed information about her grandfather and grandmother Minerd, apparently learned at the 1913 reunion.
+She and Christian are known to have been at the 1920 reunion, held at the Ferncliff Hotel in Ohiopyle.

+Esther died of a stroke at the age of 70 on Sept.
+11, 1922.
+She was laid to rest at the Dickerson Run Cemetery near Vanderbilt.
 Christian outlived her by 12 years, making his home with his children.
 As he became frail, he went to live with his married daughter Bertha Means at Herbert, Fayette County, at Christmas 1933.
 He was confined to his bed in mid-February 1934.
 After three weeks of final suffering, he died, at age 80, on March 2, 1934.
 His remains were brought to the home of son Walter at Vanderbilt for the funeral, followed by a service at the Presbyterian Church in Vanderbilt led by Rev. D.C.
 White and assisted by Rev. E.C.
-Pires of the third Presbyterian Church of Uniontown.
+Pires of the Third Presbyterian Church of Uniontown.
 He was laid to rest beside esther at Dickerson Run Cemetery.
 At his death, he was survived by 16 grandchildren and 16 great-grandchildren.
 In an editorial, the Daily Courier eulogized: "In the death of Christian S. Freed, Dunbar township loses one of its best known citizens, his home community and the profession of farming one of the most useful and valuable exponents of all that was intended to contribute to the welfare of his neighbors and the advancement of the art to which he gave the productive years of his life."
 Click here to visit a national Barnhouse family webpage, with broader information than just for those cousins belonging to our family.